rougier/from-python-to-numpy/07-beyond-numpy.rst

 Conclusion
 ----------

-Numpy is a very versatile library but still, it does not mean you have to use it in every situation.
+NumPy is a very versatile library but still, it does not mean you have to use it in every situation.
 In this chapter, we've seen some alternatives (including Python itself) that are worth a look.
 As always, the choice belongs to you.
 You have to consider what is the best solution for you in term of development time,